The CWF Africa to the Americas Expedition

 Thanks to United States Coast Guard personnel, emergency personal locator beacons from ACR Artex, and our own survival and emergency training procedures, all four rowers were found safe aboard the life raft, attached alongside the capsized rowboat.

-BUT WHAT (you may ask) ABOUT ALL THAT FOOTAGE AND DATA?!??!?!
-Wade Luzny and the Canadian Wildlife Federation made the bold decision to offer their services to launch a recovery operation to find the needle in the haystack, and bring home the valuable film and science data.
+After the capsize, Wade Luzny, CEO of the Canadian Wildlife Federation, made the bold decision to offer their services to launch a recovery operation to find the needle in the haystack, and bring home the valuable film and science data.
+The result of which are two PhD thesis reports, a full-hour on Dateline NBC, and a feature-length documentary that is now in production.

 The crew of the ocean rowboat James Robert Hanssen: